EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-long-term-certifice-qes-creation.md

     EUDI Wallet->>Signing Service: Signature Authorized.
 ```

-#### 3.2.1.1: User Authentication & Multiple RQES Service Support
+#### 3.1.1.1: User Authentication & Multiple RQES Service Support

 The user is authenticated through a Presentation Request requesting 2 credentials:

 1. The User's PID or LPID, which contains the user's personal (or business) identification record.
 2. An RQES Access Credential (RQESAC): Serves as an access and configuration credential to the user's RQES service.
 Through the presented RQES Access Credential, the user can choose their preferred RQES service.
 Example provided in Annex A.

-##### RQES Provider Support Check:

-If the RQES service is supported (pre-enrollment has been performed) by the SSP, the process continues.
-If the SSP has not
-performed the pre-enrollment step (and does not have access to the RQES Provider's API), the process stops at this point.

-##### Listing of the User's Credentials and SRU Preparation:
+##### Service Authentication of the SSP, Listing of the User's Credentials and SRU Preparation:

-The Signing Service Provider must then query the user's preferred RQES Provider to request the user's available credentials and construct the final Signing Request URIs.
+After User Authentication and RQESAC Verification, the Signing Service Provider must then query the user's preferred RQES Provider to request the user's available credentials and construct the final Signing Request URIs.

 The Signing Service Provider must query the RQES service using the `rqes_provider.api` parameter to acquire information about the service and its supported authentication methods.

+Authentication must be done using the **OAuth2 Client Credentials** located inside the RQESAC (see Annex 1).
+Should the `service_auth` object not be present inside the RQESAC, the SSP must be pre-enrolled with the RQES Provider, to proceed (see Annex 2).

 **credentials/list**